coufalja/regatta-client/README.md

 regatta-client range example-table 'example*' --endpoint localhost:8443 --insecure
 ```

-### Delete record by key in table
+### Delete record by key in a table
-this example deletes the record with key `example-key` in the `example-table` table
+this example deletes the record with the key `example-key` in the `example-table` table

 ```
 regatta-client delete example-table example-key --endpoint localhost:8443 --insecure